naokiiwakami/analog3/README.md

 Netsynth has hardware depenency on Raspberry Pi B+.
 Tested only on Raspbian.

-PSoC modulators requires PSoC Creator version 3.1 and higher.
+PSoC modulators require PSoC Creator version 3.1 and higher.

 Following software tools need to be installed:
 - Apache Maven